14 Americans Taken Off Cruise Ship And Flown To U.S. Test Positive For Coronavirus

 "During the evacuation process, after passengers had disembarked the ship and initiated transport to the airport, U.S. officials received notice that 14 passengers, who had been tested 2-3 days earlier, had tested positive for COVID-19," the State Department said in a joint statement with the Department of Health and Human Services.

-The officials said those Americans were separated from the other evacuees, even though the 14 individuals weren't showing symptoms of the virus officials said.
+The officials said those Americans were separated from the other evacuees, even though the 14 individuals weren't showing symptoms of the virus.

 "These individuals were moved in the most expeditious and safe manner to a specialized containment area on the evacuation aircraft to isolate them in accordance with standard protocols," the statement said.